pens/rgb.sh/_posts/2023-07-23-eigenapes.md

 ---
 title: "Eigenapes"
-excerpt: Making NFTs from the principal components of some monkeys.
+excerpt: Making NFTs from the principal components of some monkeys
 math: true
-tag: project
+tags: project
 ---

-{% include image.html alt="All Eigenfaces" src="all_eigenfaces.jpg" cap="All 400 of the generated images for my NFT." %}
+{% include img alt="All Eigenfaces" src="all_eigenfaces.jpg" cap="All 400 of the generated images for my NFT." %}

 **NOTE:** *I did this project well over a year ago, but left this post 80% finished.
 I've been on a journey to finish or abandon all of the in-progress projects I've got in my backlog.